 In Scotland, a child legally becomes an adult when they turn 16, but statutory guidance which supports the Children and Young People (Scotland) Act 2014, includes all children and young people up to the age of 18.

-These may also include young people up to the age of 25 who are identified under the Children & Families Act as having Special Educational Needs or Disabilities.
+These may also include young people up to the age of 25 who are identified under the Children & Families Act as care leavers or as having special educational needs or disabilities.

 The key legislation is as follows: